 Right after we met outside of the statue again to take great shots with Miss Liberty in the background.
 Our tour guide Clara was laying on the floor taking them for the group.
 Amazing!

 Ellis Island and the Immigration Museum

-After a quick lunch break we met back on the ferry that took us to Ellis Island and the Immigration Museum.
+After a quick lunch break, we met back on the ferry that took us to Ellis Island and the Immigration Museum.
 Some of us have been to the museum before but without a tour guide.
 Now we had Clara next to us who told us everything about the immigrants in the past and the barriers they had to overcome to enter the country.
-A few people of our group actually have family who came to the US through Ellis Island and were able to do some research on them at the museum which was very exciting for all of us.
+A few people from our group actually have family who came to the US through Ellis Island and were able to do some research on them at the museum which was very exciting for all of us.

 Around 1:30 pm our tour ended outside the museum with breathtaking views of the city.
 Clara offered to stay on the island as long as we wanted.
 There was no need for us to leave right away.

 Statue of Liberty and Ellis Island Tour: A must-do

 If you are interested in more than just taking a picture of the Statue of Liberty, this tour is just right for you.
 You’ll leave the experience with a lot more knowledge about one of the most iconic landmarks in the United States.
 As locals, we’ve never been really interested in a tour like that, to be honest, but now since we’ve done it, we are happy that we were able to experience it and learn so much about the history of the Statue of Liberty.